Article

 Some clinical pathways do use food logging, for example to verify intake during refeeding, but under clinical supervision and with the clinician reviewing the data, not the patient.
 In that specific case, the choice of app is your clinician’s call, not ours.

-Why we publish this rather than a ranking
+Why do we publish a guide rather than a ranking here?

 Recommending a “best calorie counter for ED recovery” would be irresponsible.
 The framing of the question is the issue.
 We would rather lose the search traffic than push someone in recovery toward an app that may set them back.